OpeningDesign/encryption-test/README.md

       - Save in a safe location
 	- Push to remote repo

+#### To unlock with a personal key (assumes you have this installed on your local machine)
+- Linux: git-crypt unlock
+- Windows: ./git-crypt unlock

 #### To unlock a repo with a 'collaboration' key:
 - Your collaborator has given you {filename}.gpg file.
 Store somewhere safe.
 Remember the file's path, for steps below.